 “Organizations are implicitly optimized to avoid changing the status quo middle- and first-level manager and “specialist” positions & power structures.”

 In other words, those people that have built their careers on the existing ways of working will work to preserve the current situation.
-These people are the antibodies of the organisation rooting out the aliens…
+These people are the antibodies of the organisation rooting out the Agile infection.

-From the Top old boy!
-The Top down approach
+The challenges of a Top down approach

 The top down approach unsurprisingly removes most of the issues with the bottom up approach but introduces a collection of new ones.
 Here you clearly have the buy-in of the senior leaders and is usually found where either you have a new senior leader or the existing leadership has had a push (poor results, recent experiences or relationships with consultancy partners).
 From first impressions this should be more successful, you have the people who have the greatest influence pushing for something, so in theory everyone below should just fall into line and the world becomes a better place…